 In Year 1 you will be introduced to the fundamental concepts that underpin economics and finance in an international business setting.
 The first year covers an introduction to economic theory as well as modules involving quantitative techniques, accounting, business and the application of economics to a range of recent social developments.

-In Year 2 you will continue studying economic theory and will also take a statistics module.
+In Year 2 you continue studying economic theory and also take a statistics module and a module looking at the use of economic skills in the workplace.
 A central element of this year is the study of a range of modules with a distinctly international focus which analyse the main markets within which global organisations operate.

 In Year 3 you have the opportunity to go on a work placement.

 In your final year you take modules in which you apply the knowledge and skills gained in the first and second year to important contemporary problems in both economics and finance.
 The synoptic module which concludes the course builds on this by analysing complex business issues and showing how economic and financial ideas can illuminate them.

 Throughout the three years of the course you will have the opportunity to take a range of optional courses covering many economic, financial and business issues, such as environmentally sustainable business, economic growth, industrial organisation, financial markets, economic policy, financial management and the role of finance in economic development.

 Please see the course structure chart.

 As our courses are reviewed regularly as part of our quality assurance framework, the modules you choose from may differ from those shown here.